kaisenramen/Pxutils/README.md

 1. Download the [latest release](https://github.com/kaisenramen/Pxutils/releases) of your choice (either the *base* \[recommended\] or *extras* extension)
-2. Double click the file and open with Aseprite
+2. Open Aseprite and drag-n-drop the extension file into the program window
 3. You should see a new menu option called "**Pxutils**" under **Edit**

 (As of v1.0, the only difference between *base* and *extras* is that *extras* registers every single Pxls palette to your presets.)